Tarek Mehanna

 Tarek Mehanna is a pharmacist convicted of conspiracy to provide material support to al Qaeda, providing material support to terrorists (and conspiracy to do so), conspiracy to commit murder in a foreign country, conspiracy to make false statements to the FBI, and two counts of making false statements.
-He was sentenced in April 2012 to 17 years in federal prison.
-He is serving time at ADX Florence in Colorado, US.
+He was arrested on October 21, 2009.
+He was convicted on December 20, 2011 and sentenced to 17.5 years in federal prison on April 12, 2012.
+He was incarcerated at ADX Florence in Colorado, US. and was released on August 20, 2024 after serving 14 years and 10 months.

 Early life

 Mehanna was born in Pennsylvania and grew up in Sudbury, Massachusetts, a small town near Boston.
 His parents emigrated to the United States from Egypt in 1980.

 Terrorist activities

 In 2004, Mehanna spent two weeks in Yemen, where prosecutors proved that he tried but failed to seek out training in a militant training camp, with the aim of going to Iraq fighting with Iraqis against the US-led invasion and occupation.
 When he returned to the US, Mehanna began to translate and post online materials described by prosecutors as Al-Qaeda propaganda.
 Mehanna has said that he supports the right of Muslims to defend themselves.
 His lawyers argued that his internet activities were protected under the U.S. First Amendment.